 - An Online Nonimmigrant Visa Application (Form DS-160).
 Visit the DS-160 web page for more information about the DS-160.

 - A passport valid for travel to the United States with a validity date at least six months beyond your intended period of stay in the United States (unless country-specific agreements provide exemptions).
 If more than one person is included in your passport, each person desiring a visa must submit an application.

 - Unless your J program is sponsored by the United States Government (with a program code beginning with a "G"), you must present a receipt showing payment of your US$160 non-refundable nonimmigrant visa application processing fee, paid in local currency.
-This page has more information about paying this fee.
+This web page has more information about paying this fee.
 If a visa is issued, there may be an additional visa issuance reciprocity fee, depending on your nationality.
 The Department of State's website can help you find out if you must pay a visa issuance reciprocity fee and what the fee amount is.

 - An approved DS-2019 from your U.S. program.

 - Unless your J program is sponsored by the United States Government (with a program code beginning with a "G"), you must present your Form I-901 SEVIS fee receipt indicating you paid the SEVIS fee.
-The SEVIS website has more details.
+The SEVIS website has more information.